 Regarding types of salamanders in Oklahoma, the Eastern Newt is one of the most common.

-Found across the state, these amphibians range from two to four inches in length and come in several different colors, including yellow, orange, red, and black.
+Found across the state, these amphibians are two to four inches long and come in several different colors, including yellow, orange, red, and black.

 They have a smooth skin texture, an elongated body with a flattened tail, and a few distinctive spots on their back.